JohnAPedagogy/ProgressiveStudentHackathon/2021/round_1/Readme.md

 ### Day 3 - Tasks
 1. Follow along and build the site or copy the files into your website folder
 2. You will need to complete the task using the custom entity assigned to you.
-3. Push all your work for day 1 back to the remote repostory using the following command `git pull && git add . && git commit -m "day x tasks" && git push`
+3. Upload all your work for  the day up to the remote repostory using the following command `git pull && git add . && git commit -m "day x tasks" && git push`

 ## Day 4 - Angular